conde-nast-international/cnid-tech-tests/README.md

 # Overview

 This is a coding exercise to help us assess candidates looking to join the team at Condé Nast.
-The test is intended to be completed at home and we expect you to spend no more than half a day working on it.
+The test is intended to be completed at home and we expect you to spend no more than 1-2 hours working on it.
 We appreciate the time you spend on it and we will go through your submitted work together when you're invited to meet us face-to-face.

 ## Which test shall I pick?
  - [Software Engineer](se-test)